Fanny Hill: Fanny Hill versus the traditional conduct novel

 With sexual acts being viewed as taboo within 18th-century England, Fanny Hill strayed far away from the norm in comparison to other works of its time.
 A large portion of books that focused on the idea of sex were written in the form of conduct novels: books that would focus on teaching women the proper ways to behave and live their lives in as virtuous a manner as possible.
 These novels encouraged women to stay away from sexual deviance, for if they were to remain virtuous then they would ultimately be rewarded.
 One example of this is Samuel Richardson's conduct novel Pamela; or, Virtue Rewarded, in which the character of Pamela is able to resist sexual temptation, thus maintaining her virtue and being rewarded in the end with a prosperous life.

 However, Fanny Hill was widely considered to be the first work of its time to focus on the idea of sexual deviance being an act of pleasure, rather than something that was simply shameful.
 This can be seen through Fanny's character partaking in acts that would normally be viewed as deplorable by society's standards, but then is never punished for them.
-In fact, Fanny is ultimately able to achieve her own happy ending when she is able to find Charles again, marrying him and living in a life of wealth.
+In fact, Fanny is ultimately able to achieve a happy ending, finding Charles again, marrying him and living a wealthy life.
 This can be viewed in sharp contrast to a work like Pamela, where sexual acts are avoided for the sake of maintaining virtue.
 Meanwhile, within Fanny Hill, normally deplorable acts can be conducted with little to no consequence.